roadtojobs/roadtojobs/README.md

     <img src="https://raw.githubusercontent.com/roadtojobs/roadtojobs/main/web/src/assets/images/logo.png" />
 </p>

-Every journey has its meaning, the same goes for your Interview & Road to your new Jobs.
+Just as every journey holds significance, the same can be said for the numerous interview journeys throughout your lifetime 🌊.

-Note: ready for stable release!!
+Make it a point to diligently record and monitor every aspect of your interview journey with each company 🔥.

 ## Key Features 🚀

-Road To Jobs helps you to:
+RoadToJobs helps you to:

 - Create a journey for every interview period in your life.
 - Mark a goal for the journey and start to tackle it.